iter-tools/iter-tools/README.md

 Same as zip but works on both sync and async iterables.

 ## zip-longest
 It zips 2 or more iterables together.
 The iteration stops when the longesest iterable is exausted.
+The first argument is the placeholder used when an iterable is exausted.
 ```js
 zipLongest(null, [1, 2], [3, 4], [5, 6, 7]); // [1, 3, 5], [2, 4, 6], [null, null, 7]
 ```